 I think I always had an inkling of interest in video editing and making videos, but I was just never sure how to go about it or what software to use and what equipment was needed.
-Because of that I never really tried to do anything as I presumed all the software and everything was insanely expensive (most of it is! 🤔 ).
+Because of that I never really tried to do anything as I presumed all the software and everything was insanely expensive and pretty complex (most of it is!).

 I threw in every video effect and transition into the videos in the hopes of making it cooler!
 One of the first videos I put together like this was this one:

 or this one, and I really cringe when I watch it as I see so many places that can be improved, but it’s all good, it helped me learn.
 Nowadays there are many video editors available, even free and open source ones as well as many really good online video editors that can be used without ever downloading or installing anything on your computer.

 Many ‘motivation videos’ are put together with like a cookie cutter format.
 Random clips are basically just thrown together, some hardcore music is put in the background, and then a few common (Eric Thomas) quotes and speeches are thrown in the background and there you go.
 They’re either like that or they’re full of cleavage and booty and are called female motivation videos.
 So my motivation was to NOT do this.

 No doubt some of the elements will always be in them, but I hoped to do them in a more tasteful and more powerful way.
 So for example, I try to use the dramatic effects of the music with the videos, so when the music hits a beat, the video changes to convey that beat even more, kind of like in a movie trailer.
 I also tried to find different people and quotes and also to include as many South African athletes/videos in them as I could.